 Almost always, JCCC's programs are cheaper than those at four-year colleges and universities.
 We want to offer study abroad programs that are affordable for community college students.

-And, if you want to reduce your costs, choose a summer program rather than a semester program.
+One way to reduce your costs is to choose a summer program rather than a semester program.
 Many summer programs are only four weeks long, so your room and board expenses are correspondingly lower.
 You also won't pay as much tuition because you will only be taking three to six credit hours.